Hospitals respond to COVID-19; Dartmouth delays some procedures

-Dartmouth-Hitchcock Health (DH-H) said in an email that it will be reaching out to those patients impacted.
+Dartmouth-Hitchcock Health said in an email that it will be reaching out to those patients impacted.
 Any patient not receiving a call should show up to their appointment as scheduled.
-Doctor’s appointments and well visits are not affected and all DH-H hospitals are still open.
+Doctor’s appointments and well visits are not affected and all Dartmouth-Hitchcock Health hospitals are still open.

 “Given the rapidly evolving situation here in New Hampshire, we made this decision because we must strategically and effectively allocate our resources, including such items as surgical masks, gowns, gloves and hand sanitizers, and also prepare for staff to care for the patients we anticipate in the days and weeks to come," said Joanne Conroy, president and chief executive officer of DH-H, in a release.
 "While we are hopeful that we can replenish our supplies in the near-term, it is critical that we adjust around our current supplies, and have protocols in place for staff coverage.”